Fairbairn–Sykes fighting knife: Cultural legacy

 The F-S knife is strongly associated with the British commandos and the US Office of Strategic Services (OSS) and Marine Raiders (who based their issued knife on the Fairbairn–Sykes), among other special forces.

 It features in the insignia of the British 3 Commando Brigade, the Belgian Commandos, the Dutch Commando Corps (founded in the UK during World War II), and of the Australian 1st Commando and 2nd Commando Regiments (all founded with the help of the British Commandos).

 The knife continues to be represented in the insignia of the UK Commando Force and, more recently, the Army Special Operations Brigade.

 Large numbers of Fairbairn Sykes knives of varying types, including some with wooden grips, were used by the 3rd Canadian Infantry Division that landed on Juno Beach on D-Day and by the men of the 1st Canadian Parachute Battalion.
+The V-42 is used in the insignia of units related to special operations, namely the Canadian Special Operations Forces Command, Canadian Special Operations Regiment, and the CAF Special Operations Forces Branch.

 A solid gold F-S fighting knife is part of the commandos' memorial at Westminster Abbey.